robjustice/a3a2fileemu/README.md

 - grafex_example.po

   This is an example disk with a CC65 program with a demo for the Grafex card.
-This was to show how the same program can be run on both environments easily.
+This was to show how the same program on one disk can be run on both environments easily.
 Its only using simple text output for menus, and then driving the card directly via the slot IO.

   This disk can be booted in MAME with the grafex card in slot 1.
   example: